-The multimedia production and journalism major must complete 36 hours of coursework: 33 hours of required courses and 3 hours of elective courses.
-All prerequisites must be completed prior to enrollment in the following courses: Please note that COMM 211 Presentational Speaking is a prerequisite for COMM 351 Principles of Persuasion and influence.
-Students should complete COMM 211 early in their degree program.
+The multimedia production and journalism major must complete 36 hours of coursework: 33 hours of required courses and three hours of elective courses.
+All prerequisites must be completed prior to enrollment in the following courses.

 COMM 215: Foundations of Communication Theory